mlswg/mls-protocol/draft-ietf-mls-protocol.md

 opaque SignaturePublicKey<1..2^16-1>;
 ~~~~~

-### ART with Curve25519 and SHA-256
+### Curve25519, SHA-256, and AES-128-GCM

-This ciphersuite uses the following primitives:
+This ciphersuite uses the following primities:

 * Hash function: SHA-256
 * Diffie-Hellman group: Curve25519 {{!RFC7748}}
-* AEAD: N/A
+* AEAD: AES-128-GCM

 Given an octet string X, the private key produced by the
 Derive-Key-Pair operation is SHA-256(X).
 (Recall that any 32-octet